Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Washington State has combined with its opponents to score more than 53.5 points in two games this season.
+- Washington State's games have gone over 53.5 points in two opportunities this season.

 - Saturday's total is 2.8 points lower than the two team's combined 56.3 points per game average.